esmBot/esmBot/src/api/IMPLEMENTATION.md

   "input": {
     "type": string     // mime type of output, should usually be the same as input },
-  "name": string,      // filename of the image, without extension "ephemeral": string, // whether to post the output as an ephemeral message (only when responding directly, see below section)
+  "name": string,      // filename of the media file, without extension "ephemeral": string, // whether to post the output as an ephemeral message (only when responding directly, see below section)
   "spoiler": string    // whether to post the output as a spoiler (only when responding directly, see below section) }